nesdoug/SPEZ/Readme.txt

-SPEZ - SNES Sprite Editor ver 1.1
+SPEZ - SNES Sprite Editor ver 1.2
-Feb 28, 2020
+May 26, 2020
-For SNES game development.
+.NET 4.5.2 (works with MONO on non-Windows systems) For SNES game development.
 Freeware by Doug Fraker